Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: Refuting a PSAKS for

 Now we combine all $G_k$ into one instance $G$ of the \unwDirST problem.
 First, we create a root $r$ of the instance $G$.
 We connect $r$ and each vertex $r_k$ (the root of the instance $G_k$) by a directed path $P_k$ of length $d$ (the value of $d$ will be determined later).
 Thus, the root $r$ has degree $t$.
 Finally, we identify all terminals $t^k_i$ of all graphs $G_k$ corresponding to the same element $i$ in $U$ into one terminal $t_i$, i.e., the graph $G$ has $n$ terminals apart from the root.
 See \cref{fig:gap_composition} for a sketch of the composition.

 \begin{lem} If for some $k$, ${\cal I}_k$ is a {\it yes}-instance then $G$ has a Steiner arborescence with at most $d + (b+1)n$ arcs. \end{lem} \begin{proof} Let ${\cal C}$ be a set cover of ${\cal I}_k$ of size at most $b$.
 The arborescence $T$ contains the path $P_k$ from $r$ to $r_k$, thus it contains $d$ arcs.
 Let $S$ be Steiner vertices in $G_k$ corresponding to the sets in ${\cal C}$.
-We add to $T$ paths from $r_k$ to $S$---it contains $bn$ arcs.
-Since ${\cal C}$ is a set cover, there are $n$ arcs from Steiner vertices in $S$ to terminals of $G$ and we add them to $T$.
+We add to $T$ all the paths from $r_k$ to Steiner vertices in $S$; as $|S|\le |{\cal C}| \le b$, these paths have at most $bn$ arcs.
+Since ${\cal C}$ is a set cover, there are $n$ arcs from Steiner vertices in $S$ to all terminals of $G$ and we add them to $T$.
 Thus, $T$ connects the root $r$ of $G$ to all the terminals of $G$ and it has $d + (b+1)n$ arcs. \end{proof}

 \begin{lem} Let $T$ be a Steiner arborescence of $G$.
 Suppose $T$ contains two distinct paths $P_i$ and~$P_j$.
 Then, $T$ has at least $2d + 3n$ arcs. \end{lem} \begin{proof} The paths $P_i$ and $P_j$ are edge disjoint and each contains $d$ arcs.
 Further, $T$ contains at least $n$ arcs from $r_i$ to some Steiner vertex in $G_i$ and at least $n$ arcs from $r_j$ to some Steiner vertex in $G_j$.
 Finally, we still need $n$ arcs to connect the terminals and we get